Please check the schedule for meeting dates and speakers

 Round Table Discussions

 If you have questions or need guidance, come join the table of your choice.
 Amelia Schiller and John Felbinger will help you with SHORT translations.
-That means no long documents/letters/etc. Richard Haberstroh will offer help in locating ancestral towns.
+That means no long documents/letters/etc. Do you need advice on finding towns of origin in Germany?
+Jim Pelzer will help you.
 If you have Surrogate Court (Will & Estate Records), or Land Record questions, see Steve Nathan.
 Need help with searching our many databases?
 See Don Eckerle.
 Barbara DeOliveira will be discussing DNA.
 Mark Waldron will offer help on using FamilySearch.org and Ken Bausert will give you "tips on restoring/repairing old photos."

 **There are no meetings during July and August**